aFarkas/lazysizes/README.md

     responsive-image3.jpg 900w" class="lazyload" />
 ```

+**How sizes is calculated**: The automatic sizes calculation takes the with of the image and the width of its parent element and uses the largeest number of those two calculated numbers.
+It's therefore important, that all images are contained in a wrapper that isn't much bigger than the image should shown.
+Otherwise a wrong (too big) sizes attribute will be calculated.

 For JS off support simply use a ``span`` or ``div`` element as a wrapper for a ``noscript`` element:

 ```html